-The Student Employment Office assists thousands of students to find employment.
+The Financial Aid Office assists thousands of students to find Work-Study employment.
 You must qualify for need-based financial aid to be eligible for Work-Study.
 The Work-Study program subsidizes the employer by a percentage of a student's hourly wage.
 Work Study is like any other job; you work and receive a paycheck for your earnings from your employer.
 Work-Study students are generally in high demand so eligible students can often pick the job of their choice.
 There are more students eligible for Work-Study than there are available funds.
 A Work-Study job reduces your eligibility for other financial aid.
 CWU participates in the federal and state Work-Study programs.